colmmacc/hyperawsdocs/doc_source/analysis.md

 ### AWS standard template<a name="analysis-templates-standard"></a>

 Incident Manager provides a standard template of questions based on AWS incident response and problem analysis best practices\.
-The standard AWS template provided by Incident Manager is AWSIncidents\-PostIncidentAnalysisTemplate\.
+The standard AWS template provided by Incident Manager is `AWSIncidents-PostIncidentAnalysisTemplate`\.

 ### Create an analysis template<a name="analysis-templates-create"></a>